wp-plugins/polylang/readme.txt

 * Add Hungarian translation contributed by Csaba Erdei
 * Add Norwegian translation contributed by [Tom Boersma](http://www.oransje.com/)
 * Code cleaning -> remove compatibility with versions older than 0.8
-* Add support of the WPML config file
 * Add search in the string translations list table
 * Add options to better control the synchronization of various metas for posts
 * It is now possible to synchronize sticky posts and publication dates